WPezBoilerStrap/wp-ezboilerstrap-docs-getting-started/README.md

 - MVC - Model View Controler: http://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller

+- TREATRT - The Right Experience At The Right Time

 4. "Why do you use Modl Vue Ctrlr instead of Model View Controler?"
 -------------------------------------------------------------------

-Frankly, I didn't want pushback from MVC purists.
+Frankly, the alt-words are to sidestep pushback from MVC purists.
 The goal was to embrace the MVC ideal but bend it a bit in the context of "The WordPress Way."

 5. "Make sense.
 What next?"